echille/echille.github.io/CommunityEngagement.md

 ### Activism

-In 2017, I joined the Narrow River Preservation Association as a board member.
-In addition to helping plan and execute fundraising and outreach events, I also participate as a river monitor for the River Watch program, coordinate the NRPA Bi-annual River Clean Up, and am leading an effort to make the River Watch data and analyses publicly available.
+In 2017, I joined the Narrow River Preservation Association ([NRPA](narrowriver.org)) as a board member.
+As a board member, I contribute to strategic planning, watershed stewardship, and the planning and execution of fundraising and outreach events.
+I also participate as a river monitor for the River Watch program, and coordinator of the NRPA Bi-annual River Clean Up and River Watch Data Accessibility projects.

 ![Art-on-the-River](https://raw.githubusercontent.com/echille/echille.github.io/master/img/2018_08_25_Art-on-the-River_AK_20_a.jpg)  ![cleanup](https://raw.githubusercontent.com/echille/echille.github.io/master/img/2018_09_30_NR-Cleanup_14.jpg)  ![riverwater](https://raw.githubusercontent.com/echille/echille.github.io/master/img/riverwatch.png)